Analyzing Land Use Changes for Greater Sustainability and Robust Community Support

 Becario científico comunitario

-Paula Baugher is a Recreation Fee Ranger with the National Park Service in Vancouver, Washington.
+Paula Baugher is a Volunteer Coordinator for a non-profit near Portland, Oregon.
 She has a BS in Science and a minor in Geology from Portland State University.
-She also has significant experience in community engagement, volunteer coordination, and mutual aid.
-Prior to graduating, she also worked in the banking and mortgage industry for 12 years.
+She has been dedicated to community engagement and mutual aid for more than a decade.
+Prior to graduating, she worked in the banking and mortgage industry for 13 years.

 Collaborating Organizations